square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 ### Build the project

-After cloneing this sample project to local, open command line tool, and from the project root directory run:
+After cloning this sample project to local, open command line tool, and from the project root directory run:

     dotnet build